 Cabana Reps focuses on personality-filled lines that make people happy.
+Lines with authenticity.
 Lines that aren't sold on "Shmamazon."
 Lines that incorporate sustainable and eco-friendly practices, and lines that are helmed by women and made in the USA (*well, one is made in Canada, but that's pretty close).

-+ + + + + +
++ + + + + + + + + +

 “You're the only rep that I 1) like, 2) don't mind working with, and 3) does their job correctly.
 So thank you for being awesome.”

 “I just want you to know that as a rep to small producers, you do a great job with your direct-mail newsletters.
 You work hard for your clients!
 I actually look at your newsletters, not just delete.
 Good job!”

 "Working with Cabana Reps is always a pleasure.
 The lines you represent are modern and exactly fit our lifestyle shop.”

 “I hope someday we can meet and hang out because I think we would have a great time.”

 “I do admire you as being a hardworking, no nonsense, get shit done rep!!!!”